Pete100x/Pete100xPublic/LayoutParser/parser_logic.md

 - Right section structure:
   - `PinLabel Symbol │ → CodeFunction`
   - Arrow `→`: away from pin → `PinInOrOut = OUTPUT`
-  - Symboli + Label = pin recognition
+  - Symbol + Label = pin recognition
   - `BoardLocation = Right`

 - Middle section (`Inside`):
-  - Only if there is a Symbo + Label which does not belong to edges
+  - Only if there is a Symbol + Label which does not belong to edges
   - `BoardLocation = Inside`

-## 🔸 Labels for Table output
+### 🔸 Labels for Table output

 - `PinLine`: Line number where is a pin in README.md
 - `BoardLocation`: Left / Right / Inside tells parser where the location of a Pin is relative to Board Edge which are marked with │ or ╎